admin-sim/WellBeing-2.0/README.md

 Backend : Dotnet core
 DB : Sql Server

-# Please push your code to your individual branches
+# Please push your code to your development branches